-Operating expenses increased \$16.8 (23%), primarily driven by an increase in restructuring and restructuring-related charges, other non-recurring costs in the current year related to a discrete commercial dispute stemming from a customer contract entered into prior to the acquisition of the Molding Technology Solutions reportable operating segment, and cost inflation, partially offset by a decrease in variable compensation and cost containment actions.
+Operating expenses increased \$16.8 (23%), primarily driven by an increase in restructuring and restructuring-related charges, other non-recurring costs in the current year related to a discrete commercial dispute stemming from a customer contract entered into prior to the acquisition of the Molding Technology Solutions reportable operating segment, and cost inflation, partially offset by a decrease in variable compensation actions and cost containment actions.
 Foreign currency impact increased operating expenses by 1%.
-Operating expense as a percentage of net revenue increased 630 basis points to 20.7%.
+Operating expense as a percentage of net revenue increased 630 basis points to 20.7% 20.1%.

-Operating expenses included business acquisition, divestiture, and integration costs (\$1.4 of \$1.4 in 2023, restructuring and restructuring related charges (\$13.3 in 2024 and \$0.6 in 2023), and other non-recurring costs related to the discrete commercial dispute described above of \$6.1 in 2024.
-Excluding these charges, items, adjusted operating expenses decreased \$1.7 (5% \$0.5 (1%) and adjusted operating expenses as a percentage of net revenue increased 190 230 basis points to 16.6% 16.2%.
+Operating expenses included business acquisition, divestiture, and integration costs of \$1.4 (\$9.1 in 2023, 2024 and \$1.8 in 2023), restructuring and restructuring related charges (\$13.3 8.1 in 2024 and \$0.6 in 2023), and other non-recurring costs of \$6.1 in 2024 related to the discrete commercial dispute described above of \$6.1 in 2024, above.
+Excluding these items, adjusted operating expenses decreased \$0.5 (1% increased \$5.8 (6%)) and adjusted operating expenses as a percentage of net revenue increased 230 310 basis points to 16.2% 16.5%.